aws/aws-cdk/packages/@aws-cdk/aws-cloudwatch/README.md

 Using the methods `addLeftMetric()` and `addRightMetric()` you can add metrics to a graph widget later on.

-Graph widgets can also display annotations attached to the left or the right y-axis.
+Graph widgets can also display annotations attached to the left or right y-axes or the x-axis.

 ```ts
 declare const dashboard: cloudwatch.Dashboard;